(In this, the first of a two-part series, we explore the local history of jazz in Milwaukee. Coming in part two: The Present.)

 “Everyone was accessible back then,” says Spencer.
 “I think there’s so much pressure in the music industry now that when people tour they have go back to the hotel and sleep because they have to fly out early in the morning.
 There’s not that interaction anymore.”

 After-hours clubs played a major role in the social aspect of jazz music, especially when black musicians weren’t allowed in the downtown clubs.
 Following their official gigs white and black musicians would meet up in after-hours club, hang out and jam into the early hours of the morning.
 Art’s and Casablanca were among Milwaukee’s notorious after-hours clubs.

 Minette D. Wilson, aka Satin Doll, was a staple of the Milwaukee jazz scene.
 She was a dancer who got her start at The Flame and performed with Duke Ellington, among others.
-In 1977 she and her husband opened their own club, Satin Doll’s Lounge, between 23rd and 24th Street on West Fond Du Lac Avenue.
+In 1977 she and her husband opened their own invite-only nightclub, Satin Doll’s Lounge, between 23rd and 24th Street on West Fond Du Lac Avenue.

 The remnants of Satin Doll’s Lounge still stand today; a striking red, black and white facade with triangle patterns that I’ve driven past countless times on the way from my parents house in Sherman Park to downtown.
 I could only imagine what once took place inside those brick walls.